EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech) who is looking to gain some real world experience in software development.
+👨‍💻 I'm software development and engineering student at [kood/Jõhvi](https://kood.tech) and looking to gain some real world experience in software development as a full stack developer.
 I am analytical, data driven and quick learner, love everything around tech.
 Previously, I have worked for over 10 years on operations in tech startups across various industries in Europe and North America.
 It has given me a good understanding of the business needs and how companies operate.
-🔎 I'm looking for my first role as a full stack developer
-🤝 I'm open to collaborating on interesting projects

 #### [LinkedIn](http://www.linkedin.com/in/egonsaks/) | [Website](https://www.egonsaks.com)

 ---